Crisis investing case study

 Longer recoveryReliefEarlier low-price purchases begin to matter more.Changing the plan only after prices recover.

-SEO takeaway for investors: DCA during a market crash is less about predicting the lowest price and more about making sure the investor still buys when lower prices actually arrive.
+Investor takeaway: DCA during a market crash is less about predicting the lowest price and more about making sure the investor still buys when lower prices actually arrive.

 Behavioral Lessons from 2008